Global Grant Application - GG2688284

 Please describe the training, community outreach, or educational programs this project will include.

-VIP and the Ministry of Water (water department) will conduct training to community members, community mechanics and borehole committees on general sanitation issues including care and maintenance of the facilities through this project.
+VIP will coordinate with the Malawi Government Departments to deliver training to community members, community mechanics and borehole committees on sanitation, and care and maintenance of the facilities through this project, and other necessary skills (see attached Training Plan for full list).

-Education of community members in the importance of using clean water for drinking, cooking, and washing cooking and serving ware.
-There's increased education on the need for hand-washing with soap in preventing the spread of COVID-19 and proper hygiene to help lower exposure to other diseases.
+These trainees are trained to also train village members on hygiene and sanitation, such as using clean water for drinking, cooking, washing cooking and serving ware, and hand-washing with soap and other proper hygiene to prevent the spread of COVID-19 and help lower exposure to other diseases.

 How were these needs identified?